JoseMG-ux/TwitterBot/README.md

-# 🚀Twitter bot with JavaScript and Nodejs💻
+# 🚀Twitter bot with JavaScript and Nodejs👨‍💻